Fort Worth Car Accident Lawyer

 What Could a Victim Recover in a Successful Lawsuit?

 Civil law in Fort Worth aims to compensate accidents victims for all their injuries and losses, which typically extend well beyond just medical expenses.
-Comprehensive car accident lawsuits may seek compensation for:
+Comprehensive car accident lawsuits may seek compensation for damages such as:

 - Pain and suffering